Maxillary sinus: Microanatomy

+Relations

+The roof of the sinus is also the floor of the orbit.
+Posterior to the sinus and its wall are the pterygopalatine fossa and the infratemporal fossa.

+Variation

+After puberty, the maxillary sinus rapidly increases in size.
+Its size is variable in the adult; if large, it may extend into the zygomatic process and alveolar process of the maxilla.

+Extension into the maxillary alveolar process may cause the roots of the molars and even premolars to lie just beneath the floor of the sinus or even project through the floor and into the sinus; in such cases, the roots of the teeth are typically surrounded by a thin layer of bone, but may sometimes lie directly underneath the mucous membrane of the sinus.
+Projection of the roots into the maxillary sinus is more common in advanced age due to bone resorption.
+In such cases, tooth extraction can create a fistula between the oral cavity and the sinus that nevertheless usually resolves spontaneously.

+An accessory maxillary ostium (found in 0% to 42% of the population) is an additional natural opening in the lateral nasal wall that provides communication between the maxillary sinus and the nasal cavity, apart from the primary or natural maxillary ostium.
+It is usually located in the posterior fontanelle of the lateral nasal wall, part of the middle meatus.
+While this ostium is listed as an anatomical variation, it has a role in the development of maxillary sinusitis.

 Development

 Maxillary sinus is the first paranasal sinuses to form.
 At birth, it is about 6 to 8 cm3 in volume, elongated, as is orientated in antero-posterior direction, located at the next to the medial orbital wall of the eye.
 The lateral wall of the maxillary sinus goes beneath the medial orbital wall during the first year of life, extends laterally pass the infraorbital groove by the age of four years, and reach the maxilla by the age of nine years.
 After the first permanent tooth erupted at the age of six to seven, aeration of maxillary sinus is the main growth feature.
-At the final phase of aeration, the floor of maxillary sinus is four to five milimetres below the floor of nasal cavity.
+At the final phase of aeration, the floor of maxillary sinus is four to five millimetres below the floor of nasal cavity.
 However, timing of maxillary sinus growth is variable in different people.